Market Intel

 What are the exact eBay fees for selling cameras?

-What margins can I expect selling cameras on eBay?
+What profit margins can camera sellers realistically achieve on eBay?

 How much do eBay camera sellers actually make per month?